 A FEW SUGGESTIONS

-- Leftover: great addition to pasta instead of tomatoe sauce or in an omelett.
+- Leftover: great addition to pasta instead of tomato sauce or in an omelette.

 - Meal: pork and lamb are great companions to a ratatouille.

 - Picnic idea: can be served cold for a picnic dish.